The Servant (1963 film)

-The Servant is a 1963 British drama film directed by Joseph Losey.
-It was written by Harold Pinter, who adapted Robin Maugham's 1948 novella of the same name.
-The film stars Dirk Bogarde, Sarah Miles, Wendy Craig and James Fox.
+The Servant is a 1963 British psychological drama film directed and produced by Joseph Losey from a screenplay by Harold Pinter, who adapted Robin Maugham's 1948 novella.
+It stars Dirk Bogarde, Sarah Miles, Wendy Craig and James Fox.
 The first of Pinter's three film collaborations with Losey, The Servant is a tightly constructed film about the psychological relationships among the four central characters and examines issues relating to social class.

+At the 24th Venice International Film Festival, the film competed for the Golden Lion.
+It was released in the U.K. by Warner-Pathé on November 14, 1963 to highly positive reviews.
+It won three BAFTA Awards including Best British Actor for Bogarde, and was nominated in five other categories including Best Film and Best British Film.

+In 1999, the British Film Institute ranked The Servant as the 22nd-greatest British film of all time.